Madelena/Metrology-for-Musicbee/README.md

 If you want to use the Theater Mode as a full screen window or its own window, copy the xml file to TheaterMode.List.

+## How to Use

+There are 3 ways to use Theater Mode on MusicBee.

+### Use Case 1: Use on the Now Playing tab

+### Use Case 2: Use as a Full Screen visual

+### Use Case 3: Use on the Compact View window

 ## System Requirements
 * MusicBee 3.x
 * Windows 10 with the Segoe MDL2 Assets font.
 Without it all the icons won't work.
 If you aren't on Windows 10 1903 or later, download the font here: https://aka.ms/SegoeFonts